Venom (Sony's Spider-Man Universe): Escaping from both worlds

 They hitch a ride to the side of a plane bound for New York City, until Eddie and Venom are attacked by the tracking Xenophage and forced to crash in a desert field.
 Venom explains to Eddie that the Xenophage were released into the universe by Knull, the creator of the symbiotes, in order to retrieve a "Codex" forged when a symbiote resurrects its host.
 This can free Knull from the prison the symbiotes trapped him in long ago.
-Because Venom revived Eddie once before, (Note: As depicted in Venom (2018).)he now carries a Codex that the Xenophage tracked to Earth.
-After being ambushed by Rex Strickland and his team while barely escaping from them and the Xenophage, Eddie meets Martin Moon and his family of traveling hippie and alien enthusiasts who offer him a ride to Las Vegas on their way to Area 51.
+Because Venom revived Eddie once before, (Note: As depicted in Venom (2018).) he now carries a Codex that the Xenophage tracked to Earth.
+After being ambushed by the commander of the Imperium, Rex Strickland and his team while barely escaping from them and the Xenophage, Eddie meets Martin Moon and his family of traveling hippie and alien enthusiasts who offer him a ride to Las Vegas on their way to Area 51.
 Eddie and Venom run into Mrs. Chen at a casino and Venom shares a dance with her before being ambushed by the Xenophage again.
-Strickland's team arrives, separates Venom from Eddie and takes them to Area 51 where Eddie reunites with Mulligan.
+Strickland's team arrives, separates Venom from Eddie and takes them to Area 51 (Area 55, Imperium Program) where Eddie reunites with Mulligan.
 Sadie Christmas frees Venom who rebonds with Eddie after Strickland shoots him.
 Following the Xenophage's attack, Mulligan protects Venom so he can escape before sacrificing himself.
 Venom has the other confined symbiotes released, which bond with Sadie and other hosts to fight off the Xenophage, who has signaled to Knull that the Codex has been found.
 Knull sends more Xenophages through portals to Earth, overwhelming the symbiotes.
 Escaping the base, Eddie, Venom, and the symbiotes team up to save Moon and his family from attack.
 Realizing he must sacrifice himself to destroy the Codex and save the universe, Venom merges with the Xenophages, leads them into acid tanks, and bids Eddie farewell before ejecting him as a mortally-wounded Strickland sets off his grenades to destroy them, including himself.
 Following Venom's death during the explosion, Eddie falls unconscious as the base burns.

 Eddie later wakes up in a hospital, where a military official informs Eddie that his actions with Venom at Area 51 have earned him a pardon, under the condition of keeping the events that transpired a secret.
-Arriving in New York City, Eddie gazes at the Statue of Liberty while remembering Venom.
+Arriving in New York City, Eddie starts a new life and gazes at the Statue of Liberty while remembering Venom, and promises to himself to never forget his best friend.

 After a panicked bartender escapes the burned remains of Area 51, a black cockroach crawls out of the rubble, alongside a broken vial that previously contained a sample of the Venom symbiote.